thomassuedbroecker/cloud-native-starter/workshop/03-rest-api.md

 MicroProfile comes with a REST Client which defines a type safe client programming model.
 The REST Client makes it easier to convert between the JSON data and Java objects in both directions.

 There is pretty good [documentation](https://github.com/OpenLiberty/guide-microprofile-rest-client) about the REST Client available.
 In this Lab we describe how we use this client in the **Cloud Native Starter** sample application.
 The application has a **Web API** service which implements the **BFF** (backend for frontend pattern).
-The Web API service uses the REST Client to invoke another ‘Authors’ service.
+The Web API service uses the REST Client to invoke another ‘Authors’ service written in **Node.JS**.

 ![architecture](images/architecture.png)